[Part 1] SD City’s Story on 101 Ash St Deal Is Crumbling Like the Building Itself

 Cisterra agreed to serve as a middleman to buy and flip the 101 Ash building from Shapery and Manchester to the City for $72.5 million plus $5 million in tenant improvements; a price lower than the $84 million Shapery and Manchester had asked for earlier in the year.

-City staff and officials worked to close the deal as a conventional purchase but they ran into a big hurdle; an appraisal valued the building at just $62.1 million.
+City staff and officials worked to close the deal as a conventional purchase but they ran into a big hurdle; an internal draft appraisal valued the building at just $62.1 million.

 Plan B